gautiercuquemelle/ArduinoCyanoTimer/README.md

 R : Less code for same result.
 I don't need precision lower than 1 second, so it's OK

-Q : I don't have a temperature sensor module and don't want to use it R : Connect the digital pin 7 of the Arduino to GND.
-It will disable the functionality in code
+Q : I don't have a temperature sensor module and don't want to use it R : Connect the digital pin 7 of the Arduino to +VCC.
+It will disable the functionality in code (measure and display)